nire0510/aka/README.md

 ### Tips
 * Call any of the commands with `-h` parameter to see its help
 * Assign a shorter alias to scrippet command (e.g. `alias sc=scrippets`)
-* Change scrippets directory to Dropbox to have your scrippets on all of your workstations
+* Change scrippets directory to Dropbox, Google Drive or other online storage service, to have your scrippets on all of your workstations